JustinLove/alchemy_tutor/notes.md

 - beer
 - milk
 - holy grass
+- can endslime be an intermediate without being a container material?
 - hall of records for new recepies
 - SE meat has blood
 - remove fallback chest, only seen on doubled or simultaneous activation